 Madrid was never a religious capital of Spain, so the history is not as deep here as it is in many of the other cities on this itinerary.
 However, that’s not to say that there aren’t sites worth visiting.

-The Royal Palace of Madrid is the third largest palace in Europe (behind Versailles in France and the Schönbrunn Palace in Vienna).
+The Royal Palace of Madrid is the third largest palace in Europe (behind Versailles near Paris and the Schönbrunn Palace in Vienna).
 Plus, if you like art museums, Madrid is the city for you.
 La Reina Sofia, Centro de Arte Reina Sofia, and the Prado Museum all have fantastic collections of art.

 When you plan your visit, make sure you pay attention to the dates you visit.
 I didn’t pay attention by the time I had already booked my hotels and airfare, I learned that the Royal Palace would be closed for all three days I was here.
 Bummer!